Step Brothers (film): Plot

-At Derek's birthday party, Dale and Brennan present a pitch video for their entertainment company, "Prestige Worldwide", that includes a music video, "Boats 'N Hoes", which they filmed on Robert's boat without his knowledge or permission.
+At Derek's birthday party, Dale and Brennan present a pitch video for their entertainment company, "Prestige Worldwide", that includes a music video, "Boats 'N Hoes", which they filmed on Robert's boat without his permission.
 The presentation backfires when the video shows the boat crashing, shattering Robert and Nancy's sailing dreams and straining their marriage.
-On Christmas, Robert and Nancy announce they are getting divorced, upsetting Brennan and Dale, who blame each other.
-Brennan and Dale go their separate ways, live independently and gradually become functioning adults.
+On Christmas, Robert and Nancy announce they are divorcing, upsetting Brennan and Dale, who blame each other.
+Brennan and Dale go their separate ways, live independently, and gradually become functioning adults.

-Brennan gets a job at Derek's helicopter leasing firm and volunteers to oversee a prestigious event, the Catalina Wine Mixer.
-He hires the catering company that employs Dale and invites Robert and Nancy to attend.
+Brennan gets a job at Derek's helicopter leasing firm and insists on overseeing a prestigious sales event, the Catalina Wine Mixer.
+He hires the catering company that employs Dale, whom he reconciles with, and invites Robert and Nancy to attend.
 The party goes well until the lead singer of the hired Billy Joel cover band loses his temper with a heckler and is hustled away.
 Derek blames Brennan for the fiasco and fires him.
 Robert encourages Brennan and Dale to be their eccentric child-at-heart selves again and perform to save the party.
 The pair take the stage and Brennan sings "Por Ti Volaré" while Dale accompanies him on drums.
-Derek is so moved by Brennan's performance that he and Brennan make amends and Dale breaks off his relationship with Alice, to her dismay.
+Brennan's moving performance causes Robert and Nancy to rekindle their romance, Brennan and Derek to finally make amends, and for Denise to become infatuated with Brennan.
+Dale, meanwhile, ends his affair with Alice, much to her dismay.

-Six months later, Robert and Nancy are back together living in their old house, while Brennan and Dale have turned "Prestige Worldwide" into a successful entertainment company that owns various karaoke bars and clubs.
-Robert has turned his boat into a tree house and the therapist, Denise, confesses her attraction for Brennan.
-During the ending credits, Dale and Brennan exact their revenge on the school children who previously beat them up.
+Six months later, Robert and Nancy have remarried and moved back to their old house, while Brennan and Dale have turned "Prestige Worldwide" into a successful entertainment company that owns several karaoke bars and restaurants.
+As a Christmas gift for Brennan and Dale, Robert has turned his boat into a tree house stocked with props.

+In a mid-credit scene, Dale and Brennan get their revenge on the schoolyard bullies who previously beat them up.